losizm/scamper/README.md

 The extension methods are provided by the many type classes defined in `scamper.headers`.

-For example, `ContentType` includes the following methods:
+For example, `ContentType` adds the following methods:

 ```scala
 /** Tests whether Content-Type header is present. */